OpenDSA/OpenDSA/RST/en/FLSlides/DFA.rst

 .. slide:: Trap State

-   To be complete, we can add one or more "trap" states, and put in all of the "extra" transitions.
-As follows.
+   Can complete by adding one or more "trap" states with the "extra" transitions.

    .. odsafig:: Images/stnfaEx3.png
-      :width: 350
+      :width: 300
       :align: center
       :capalign: justify
       :figwidth: 90%
       :alt: DFA Example: Complete

-   Note that there is nothing "special" about the trap state.
+   | There is nothing "special" about the trap state, they are
+     just conceptual.
+   |   A "trap" state means that once in, all transitions keep us
+       there.
+   |   A "final" trap state is any trap state that is a final.
+       Example: Define a machine that accepts any string that starts with "ab".

 .. slide:: Another Example